A country where washing the stresses of a work week away with some drinks is a social event? Let’s just say Netherlands: 1 World: 0 🥳

 READ MORE | Dutch Quirk #99: Drink beer like it’s a national sport

-Like wearing enough orange to be spotted by the International Space Station during national holidays, it’s one of those stereotypically Dutch things — and we have to say, we internationals are big fans.
+Like wearing enough orange to be spotted by the International Space Station during national holidays, it’s one of those stereotypically Dutch things.
+And we have to say, we internationals are big fans.

 Why is it quirky?

-If, like the writer, you come from a culture with a very rigid work hierarchy, then the sight of your boss cracking open a cold one and letting loose with you and your co-workers might seem rather odd at first.
+If, like the writer, you come from a culture with a rather rigid work hierarchy, then the sight of your boss cracking open a cold one and letting loose with you and your co-workers might seem rather odd at first.

 Should you join in?